ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 - The `user: "{{ansible_user}}"` parameter tells the module the username to login to the F5 BIG-IP device with
 - The`password: "{{ansible_ssh_pass}}"` parameter tells the module the password to login to the F5 BIG-IP device with
 - The `server_port: 8443` parameter tells the module the port to connect to the F5 BIG-IP device with
-- `register: bigip_device_facts` tells the task to save the output to a variable bigip_facts
+- `register: bigip_device_facts` tells the task to save the output to a variable bigip_device_facts

 ## Step 4

 Next, add the second `task`.
-This task will use the `debug` module to print the output from bigip_facts variable we registered the facts to.
+This task will use the `debug` module to print the output from bigip_device_facts variable we registered the facts to.

 ```yaml
 ---